eips-wg/ERCs/content/01207/index.md

 =====

 ## Simple Summary
-DAuth is a standard interface for accessing authorization delegation between smart contracts and users.
+DAuth is a standard interface for accessing authorization delegation between smart contracts and users. developper

 ## Abstract
 The DAuth protocol defines a set of standard API allowing identity delegations between smart contracts without the user's private key.
 Identity delegations include accessing and operating a user's data and assets contained in the delegated contracts.